Walla Walla Phillies: History

 In 1969, with the expansion of Major League Baseball, Walla Walla was awarded a Northwest League franchise.
 The franchise secured a working agreement with the Philadelphia Phillies of the National League.
 The club played their inaugural season as the Walla Walla Bears.
-In January of 1970, the franchise was sold to Verne Russell.
+In January 1970, the franchise was sold to Verne Russell.
 Building upon local ownership, the club stayed close to home in selecting its new general manager.
 Bob Dyer, who had played and managed the semi-professional Walla Walla Bears, was tabbed to head the front office.

 Russell announced that Walla Walla and the Phillies would continue their relationship.
 At the behest of Philadelphia, the club dropped the Bears moniker to become the Walla Walla Phillies.

 The Phillies finished the year at 39–41, placing second in the north division standings.
 Walla Walla led the league in attendance with over thirty-two thousands passing through the gates at Borleske Stadium.

 Walla Walla continued their relationship with Philadelphia in 1971.
 Gary Powel returned as manager.
 The Phillies finished with a record of 47–32 only to be bested by the Tri-City Padres by two and a half games in the final standings.
 Following the season Philadelphia elected to move their short season affiliate closer to home, linking up with Auburn of the New York–Penn League.
 Walla Walla signed on with the Hawaii Islanders of the Triple-A Pacific Coast League and became the Walla Walla Islanders.